thelia/thelia.github.io/en/documentation/loop/category.md

     - {name: "current", description: "A boolean value which allows either to exclude current category from results either to match only this category", example: "current=\"yes\""}
     - {name: "not_empty", description: "(**not implemented yet**) A boolean value.
 If true, only the categories which contains at least a visible product (either directly or through a subcategory) are returned", example: "not_empty=\"yes\"", default: "no"}
     - {name: "with_prev_next_info", description: "A boolean.
 If set to true, $PREVIOUS and $NEXT output arguments are available.", example: "with_prev_next_info=\"yes\"", default: "false"}
     - {name: "need_count_child", description: "A boolean.
-If set to true, count how many subcategories contains the current category", example: "need_count_child=\"yes\"", default: "false"}s
+If set to true, count how many subcategories contains the current category", example: "need_count_child=\"yes\"", default: "false"}
     - {name: "need_product_count", description: "A boolean.
 If set to true, count how many products contains the current category", example: "need_product_count=\"yes\"", default: "false"}
     - {name: "visible", description: "A boolean value.", example: "visible=\"no\"", default: "yes"}
     - {name: "exclude", description: "A single or a list of category ids.", example: "exclude=\"2\", exclude=\"1,4,7\""}